spotlightpa/poor-richard/content/news/2026-01-29-SPLHOUSINGPLAN0126.md

 This year represents a real opportunity to make progress on the housing shortage, said state Rep. Jared Solomon, a Democrat representing Northeast Philadelphia who has sponsored several pieces of legislation aimed at adding more housing.

 “We’re all seeing the same thing in our neighborhoods — we all know we have to be proactive about it,” Solomon said.

+<em>Correction: This story has been updated to correct a description of household growth and the projected year for Pennsylvania housing construction to keep up with demand.</em>